ryanslikesocool/UnityFoundation-Parallel/README.md

 # Unity Foundation - Parallel
-Extensions and utilities for Unity's Job System and the Burst Compiler.
+Extensions and utilities for Unity's Job System and native collections.

 ## Installation (Unity Package Manager)
 - Select "Add package from git URL..." from the plus menu in the package manager window.